PacketAnglers/clab101/docs/index.md

 { .annotate }

 1. :pencil2: The topology file can be named whatever we'd like.
 We are just calling it `lab.yml`for simplicity.

+???+ note
+    This guide does not make use of all possible parameters in the topology file.
+For a complete list of parameters/options that can be defined in a ContainerLab topology file, please refer to the [ContainerLab Documentation](https://containerlab.dev/manual/nodes/)

 ```yaml
 ---